-Placing your property onto the market
+Step 2: Placing your property on the market

-Instructing your solicitor
+Step 3: Instructing a solicitor

-Presenting your property for viewings
+Step 4: Preparing your property for viewings

 Many owners like to be present while viewings take place, others prefer to give the estate agent the keys.
 Either way we will arrange all appointments at suitable times for you.
-Even if you live at the property our agents are available to show buyers around which enables us to obtain immediate feedback which purchasers are often too polite to express direct to the seller.
+Even if you live at the property our team are available to show buyers around which enables us to obtain immediate feedback which purchasers are often too polite to express direct to the seller.
 We are also trained to overcome any objections that may arise from this.
 Equally knowing why buyers do not favour a property should enable us to adjust our marketing to secure a buyer from subsequent viewings.

-Receiving an offer
+Step 6: Receiving an offer

 Any offer made on your property will be communicated in writing along with any particular conditions of the offer.
 Coopers will check your buyer’s ability to proceed by exploring both their buying position and their financial situation which will help you in deciding whether or not to accept the offer.

-Accepting and negotiating an offer
+Step 7: Accepting and negotiating an offer

-It takes skill and expertise to negotiate an offer through to a sale and onto a completion.
+It takes skill and expertise to negotiate an offer through to a sale and onto completion.
 With our experience and knowledge of the local market we can often negotiate a higher sale figure, smooth over any issues that may arise and secure a completion date that suits your requirements.
 Once a sale price has been agreed a memorandum of sale confirming the sale price and any special conditions will be drafted which will be sent to all parties including solicitors.

-Exchange of contracts
+Step 8: Exchange of contracts